mrvladd-d/RAG-Challenge/README.md

-# RAG Challenge - FTS + Checklist's w/out embedding's
+# RAG Challenge - Solution V1

 A comprehensive system for analyzing company annual reports using NLP and semantic search to answer complex questions.